davidmarknelson/share-family-recipes-api/README.md

 `DB_PORT` is the port number of your postgresql DB.
 `DB_USER` is the username for your postgresql DB.
 `DB_PW` is the password of your postgresql DB.
+`JWT_SECRET` is the secret for the json web token.